[object Object]

 Pros:

-• Offers high-quality video materials.
+• Offers high-quality video materials

-• Covers a broader set of SQL skills and concepts.
+• Covers a broader set of SQL skills and concepts

-• Provides a certificate of completion.
+• Provides a certificate of completion recognized by employers

 Cons:

-• Lacks interactivity and gamification.
+• Lacks interactivity and gamification

-• Doesn’t help you build a portfolio.
+• Doesn’t help you build an SQL portfolio

-• No mobile app is available.
+• No mobile app is available

-7. SQL for Data Analysis (Udacity)
+7. SQL for Data Analysis: Best for data analysis skills

-SQL for Data Analysis by Udacity
+SQL for Data Analysis

-• Rating: 4.5/5
+• Rating: 4.8/5

 • Certification: Yes